Nets fall to Nuggets in Denver

 Trailing by as many as 22 points in the third, the Nets went into the final period down 80-66 after C.J.
 Watson hit a 3-pointer as the buzzer sounded ending the quarter.

-A follow shot by Blatche narrowed the Nets' deficit to 86-74 with 8:21 left but the Nuggets scored the next six points, capped by a driving layup by Fournier, who was seeing increased minutes because of Lawson's absence.
+A follow by Blatche narrowed the Nets' deficit to 86-74 with 8:21, left but the Nuggets scored the next six points, capped by a driving layup by Fournier.
 The Nets did not threaten again as Denver closed the game with its reserves on the floor.

 A jumper by Kris Humphries pulled the Nets within 33-28 in the second quarter.
-Ignited by a driving layup by Danilo Gallinari and a 3-pointer by Chandler, the Nuggets responded with a 12-0 run that put them in front 45-28 with 5:23 remaining in the second quarter.
+Gallinari made a driving layup and Chandler hit a 3-pointer to spark the Nuggets on a 12-0 run that put them in front 45-28 with 5:23 remaining in the second quarter.

 The Nets fell behind 55-38 at the half after being outscored 29-15 overall in the second.

 NOTES: The Nets' Joe Johnson missed a third consecutive game with a right quad injury. ...
-Fournier's previous high in points was 10. ...
-The Nuggets haven't lost at home since a Jan.
-18 defeat to Washington 112-108.
+Fournier's previous high was 10 points. ...
+The Nuggets haven't lost at home since Jan.
+18, a 112-108 defeat to Washington. ...
+Denver won 38 games in the lockout-shortened 2011-12 season. ...
+The Nuggets' reserves scored 60 or more points for the fifth time this season and Denver is 4-1 in those games. ...
+Evans is averaging 10.3 points and 17.6 rebounds in his last seven games.